“We have met the enemy and he is us.” ~ Walt Kelly

 That was exactly what Neal and I desired for all who visited our home.
 We wanted our guests to pause from their busy lives, transition from their hectic schedule in order to relax, reflect and meditate.

-That said, every spring the peace of Selah comes under assault when a pair of red birds called Tanagers starts attacking the windows in our house.
+That said, every spring the peace of Selah comes under assault when a male and female cardinal starts attacking the windows in our house.
 All day long they fly into the glass and peck as they slide down.
 Feathers fly everywhere.
 Sometimes they take turns, other times they fight the windows together.

 It isn’t our windows that have them worked up; it is the bird they see in the window.
 A bird they perceive as a trespasser in their territory.
 They nearly knock themselves silly, but are determined to drive the intruders away.